Hamze-Hammami/Issac-Point-Net/readme.md

 # Isaac PointNet 🚀

 ## Overview
-Isaac Point Net is an open-source project that provides a structured approach to 3D pointcloud calssfication and cuboid detection, by capturing data on simulation theough an automated labeling process, with pytorch and on issac sim:
+Isaac PointNet is an open-source project that provides a structured approach to 3D pointcloud calssfication and cuboid detection, by capturing data on simulation theough an automated labeling process, with pytorch and on issac sim:

 ## 🔎 why on sim ?
 The approach aims to shed light on affordable prototyping.
 3D LiDARs are extremely expensive, but with this approach, you can create a LiDAR object detection model without even purchasing one.